This man served as the Philadelphia Orchestra's Music Director and Conductor for over 40 years. Who was he?

 This PHL educator won the 1958 Philadelphia Award for outstanding service rendered to the city.
 Who was she?

 2/9/16Author: Cary Hutto Comments: 0

 Louis Godey published this monthly magazine in Philadelphia from 1830 - 1878, becoming famous for its fashion plates.
 What was it called?

 This Mt.
 Airy-based female artist became the first American women awarded a major mural commission in 1906.
 Who was she?

 Salmon Chase, Secretary of the Treasury from 1861-1864, placed which famous phrase on U.S. currency?

 1/11/16Author: Cary Hutto

-Topics: 19th century, 20th century, 21st century, Architecture, Business, Government and civics, Industry, Pennsylvania, Philadelphia, PoliticsComments: 0
+Topics: 18th century, 19th century, 20th century, 21st century, Banking, Business, Economics, Pennsylvania, PhiladelphiaComments: 0

 Look for these history stories every Sunday in the Philadelphia Inquirer.
 The stories, called Memory Stream, are published in the Currents section of the newspaper.